 1.)
 Creating a Site Plan

-Creating an effective site plan and coming up with an ideal unit remix are two crucial elements of building any self-storage facility.
+Creating an effective site plan and coming up with an ideal self storage unit mix are two crucial elements of building any facility.
 It’s very important to understand the jurisdictional and civil engineering requirements, construction costs, and how to properly add competitive and customer needs analysis when planning your project.

 Some key factors to consider: location, visibility, traffic flow, demographics, and being able to understand your industry are all critical for the planning process.